worstMev/aidi_2004_lab_4_flask_fish/README.md

 # Regression problem
-## Get the weight in function of 'Length1', 'Length2', 'Length3', 'Height', 'Width', 'Species' to be one hot encoded
+## Get the weight in function of 'Length1', 'Length2', 'Length3', 'Height', 'Width', 'Species' to be one hot encoded.
 ## model is saved in reg_model_fish.pkl : it has 12 features and uses a linear regression algorithm :
 - Length1
 - Length2